-Changing Pathways (formerly known as Basildon Women’s Aid) has been an integral part of the local South Essex and Thurrock community for over forty years and over this time has supported thousands of women and their children to escape abusive relationships and move on with their lives.
+Changing Pathways (formerly known as Basildon Women’s Aid) has been an integral part of the local South Essex and Thurrock community for over forty years and over this time has supported thousands of adults and their children to escape abusive relationships and move on with their lives.

-History founded on Women’s Aid
+History founded on Women’s Aid.

-In 1999 the Refuge started to offer outreach services to women and children in the community for the first time.
+In 1999 the refuge started to offer outreach services to women and children in the community for the first time.
 The opening of the Parklands Women’s Centre in 2001 extended its community based services.
 Located near the centre of Basildon the services were readily accessible to visitors and women needing our service.
 In 2011 the service was relocated to Parklands II site in Felmores when the old site was sold off to build new flats and houses.
 This centre away from our refuge sites is the main place that our group and therapy work takes place.
 Today the organisation reaches over 1,300 individuals each year.

 In 2005 Basildon Women’s Refuge changed its name to Basildon Women’s Aid to reflect the more diverse work in the community carried out from its Outreach Centre.
-Following the merger Basildon Women’s Aid and Thurrock Domestic Abuse Services in 2015, Changing Pathways was created to take the organisation forward yet again, to develop and grow our specialist domestic abuse support services in South Essex and Thurrock.
+Following the merger of Basildon Women’s Aid and Thurrock Domestic Abuse Services in 2015, Changing Pathways was created to take the Organisation forward yet again, to develop and grow our specialist domestic abuse support services in South Essex and Thurrock.

 Today, we are proud of the high quality support services that Changing Pathways offers to survivors of domestic abuse which have been accredited by Women’s Aid Federation England through their National Quality Standards.
-Learn more about our services.